At present, the Natural Therapy System is mainly self-regulated.

 Scope of Practice - Self-regulation needs to be adhered to, it must be assured that there are NO "obvious reasons" for complains.

-Strict division between "Qualified Practitioners" and members of the public, "over the counter supplements", and novice advice has to be achieved.
+Strict division between "Qualified accredited Practitioners" and general members of the public - "over the counter supplements".

 Biased, corrupt, or conflict of interest influences on Government Bodies and Regulation needs to be investigated.